Fibre-reinforced plastic: Carbon fibre

-Carbon fibres are created when polyacrylonitrile fibres (PAN), Pitch resins, or Rayon are carbonized (through oxidation and thermal pyrolysis) at high temperatures.
-Through further processes of graphitizing or stretching, the fibres strength or elasticity can be enhanced respectively.
-Carbon fibres are manufactured in diameters analogous to glass fibres with diameters ranging from 4 to 17 µm.
+Carbon fibres are created when polyacrylonitrile fibres (PAN), Pitch resins, or Rayon are carbonised (through oxidation and thermal pyrolysis) at high temperatures.
+Through further processes of graphitising or stretching, the fibres strength or elasticity can be enhanced respectively.
+Carbon fibres are manufactured in diameters analogous to glass fibres with diameters ranging from 4 to 17 μm.
 These fibres wound into larger threads for transportation and further production processes.
 Further production processes include weaving or braiding into carbon fabrics, cloths and mats analogous to those described for glass that can then be used in actual reinforcements.

 Aramid fibre

 Aramid fibres are most commonly known as Kevlar, Nomex and Technora.
 Aramids are generally prepared by the reaction between an amine group and a carboxylic acid halide group (aramid);.
-Commonly, this occurs when an aromatic polyamide is spun from a liquid concentration of sulphuric acid into a crystallized fibre.
+Commonly, this occurs when an aromatic polyamide is spun from a liquid concentration of sulphuric acid into a crystallised fibre.
 Fibres are then spun into larger threads in order to weave into large ropes or woven fabrics (aramid).
 Aramid fibres are manufactured with varying grades based on strength and rigidity, so that the material can be adapted to meet specific design requirements, such as cutting the tough material during manufacture.

 Example polymer and reinforcement combinations

 Applications

-Fibre-reinforced plastics are best suited for any design program that demands weight savings, precision engineering, definite tolerances, and the simplification of parts in both production and operation.
+Fibre-reinforced plastics are best suited for any design program that demands weight savings, precision engineering, definite tolerances, and the simplification of parts in both production and operation.The fibres provide strength and stiffness to the material, while the polymer matrix holds the fibres together and transfers loads between them.
+FRP composites have a wide range of applications across various industries due to their unique combination of properties, including high strength-to-weight ratio, corrosion resistance, and design flexibility.
 A moulded polymer product is cheaper, faster, and easier to manufacture than a cast aluminium or steel product, and maintains similar and sometimes better tolerances and material strengths.